 Firstly, you can apply a sustainable workplace or amend the production.
 You may begin with energy-efficient lighting as well as recycling practices.
 Also, you can encourage your team to bike to work, and use locally produced goods.

-Secondly, you can sponsor green non-for-profit organizations in your local community.
-Such initiatives create an emotional connection between you and consumers, which will positively impact your brand, bring you long-term benefits and an edge over your competitors.
+Secondly, you can sponsor green not-for-profit organizations in your local community.
+Such initiatives create an emotional connection between you and consumers, which will positively impact your brand, and bring you long-term benefits and an edge over your competitors.
 It’s clear that you must go green or go home.